 Simply save any leftover lemon halves in a plastic bag after you’ve made a salad dressing or marinade with them.
 The same goes for fresh orange peels after you enjoy the fruit as a snack.
 Keep them in the fridge and when you’ve gathered a good amount, scatter them outside to keep those skunks away.

-The heat outside can cause peels to dry out and lose some of their acidity after about two or three days, so be sure to replace them often.
-It’s definitely worth giving it a shot to make sure your patio area isn’t full of unwanted (and smelly) guests this summer!
+Heat can cause peels to dry out and lose some of their acidity after about two or three days, so be sure to replace them often.
+It’s definitely worth giving it a shot to make sure your patio area isn’t full of unwanted (and smelly) guests.

-If you’re also looking to steer away deer, try tying a few bars of Irish Spring soap (Buy on Amazon, $12.99) to string and hang them around your garden.
-Skunks don’t seem to be a fan of this strong scent, either, so it works to keep them both away.
+If you’re also looking to steer away deer, try tying a few bars of Irish Spring soap (Buy on Amazon, $14.21) to string and hang around your garden.
+Skunks don’t seem to be a fan of this strong scent either, so it works to keep both pests away.
 Again, just remember to switch out the bars of soap if you notice the aroma starting to fade.

-Whichever way you go, you’ll have a cheap, safe, and reliable way to ensure your backyard remains a relaxing spot to soak up the sun!
+Whichever method you choose, you should have a cheap, safe, and reliable way to ensure your backyard remains a relaxing spot to soak up the sun.